sjl/.plan/README.markdown

 ### 2016-07-22

-* Started making plugging [Hype][] into [cl-ggp][] to see if I can make this whole circus run.
+* Started plugging [Hype][] into [cl-ggp][] to see if I can make this whole circus run.
 It kind of does.
 I worked out a couple bugs in cl-ggp, and one of the games uncovered a bug in [Bones][] that I should fix.
 * Fixed the bug in Bones.
+* Now that I've fixed the bug in Bones my little stupid Common Lisp random-move player can play games (and lose) against the Clojure player using GGP-Base that my partner and I made last semester.
+The yak has been shaved!
+* My copy of [The Art of Prolog][taop] finally made it through the mail system, so I started reading that.
+* I also borrowed the copy of [General Game Playing][ggp-book] that was sitting around in the CADIA lab and started skimming over that.
+Most of it is the stuff we covered in class, I just want to fill in any gaps in my knowledge.